rpandey86/LendingCaseStudy/README.md

 Introduction - This case study helps us in solving the real business problem.
 In this case study we need to apply knowledge of Univariate analysis and Bivariate analysis.
 This case helps in providing understanding how real time business problems are solved using EDA.
+In this case study we to understand how consumer attributes and loan attributes influence company decision for loan processing.

 ## Table of Contents